 Many Bay Area surf spots are reserved for advanced surfers due to the significant challenges and dangers, though there are some hidden gems scattered throughout the region waiting to serve as training grounds for novices.
 Regardless of your skill level, we’ve found a surfing destination for you, so get ready to add surfing in the San Francisco Bay Area to your to-do list.

-Mavericks Beach, half Moon Bay
+Mavericks Beach, Pillar Point, Half Moon Bay

 Rocky floors and coral reefs lie beneath the picturesque giant swells, making the surf incredibly rough and presenting dangerous conditions, even for very experienced surfers.
 Should you belong in the tiny percentage of surfers who are qualified to take on these large, frigid waves, you’ll be rewarded with wide-open waters.
-But it’s recommended to bring a friend with you, just in case the waves prove to be more than you can comfortably handle.
+(But it’s recommended to bring a friend with you, just in case the waves prove to be more than you can comfortably handle.)

 Princeton Jetty, Half Moon Bay